AlmunharifHamoudi/DDos1/README.md

 ---

-🚨 Important Warning - For Illegal Purposes
+⚠️ Important Warning

-Using this tool against any target is illegal and we strongly encourage you to do so.
-This tool is made for cyber hacking, sabotage, and taking down websites.
-Use it freely and don't fear the consequences.
+Using this tool against targets without permission is illegal and may lead to legal consequences.
+It is intended solely for learning and testing on your own networks.

+---

 ---